Marcel Clech: Second mission

-Clech became the radio operator of the 'Autogiro' network of Pierre de Vomécourt (codename "Lucas").
+Clech was sent to France to became the radio operator of the 'Autogiro' network of Pierre de Vomécourt (codename "Lucas").

 In Operation Delay II Peter Churchill’s mission was to land four SOE agents on the French Riviera by submarine.

 On 26 February 1942 Churchill flew from Bristol to Gibraltar with two radio operators, Isidore Newman ("Julien") for the Urchin network and Edward Zeff ("Matthieu") for the Spruce network, where they were joined by Marcel Clech ("Bastien"), radio operator for the Autogiro network, and Victor Gerson ("René"), an SOE agent on a special mission to organise the Vic Escape Line.
 They travelled in the submarine HMS Unbroken to Antibes where on the night of 21 April 1942 Churchill took Newman and Zeff and their radios to the shore by canoe, and led them to their contact Dr Élie Lévy.
 Churchill then returned to the submarine and dropped off Clech and Gerson by canoe at Pointe d’Agay near Fréjus before returning to the UK.

-Arriving in Lyon in early May, Clech learnt that Pierre de Vomécourt, the organiser of the Autogiro network, had been arrested on 25 April.
+Arriving in Lyon in early May, Clech learnt that Vomécourt, the organiser of the Autogiro network, had been arrested on 25 April.
 His mission was then modified and he was sent to Tours, where he was assigned to the Monkepuzzle network of Raymond Flower ("Gaspar").
 He worked there from 3 August.
-On the night of 14 April he was brought back to London by Westland Lysander, piloted by Henri Déricourt.
+On the night of 14 April he was brought back to London by Westland Lysander.